network-automation-cookbook/cookbook-lab/README.md

 ## Quickstart

-To get started with the network lab and observability stack, you need to:
+To get started with the network lab stack, you need to:

 1. Copy the necessary environment variables to configure the components used within the lab scenarios.